 When watching someone sign, focus on the signer’s face.
 Facial expressions (those non-manual markers) convey the signer’s intention.
 Your peripheral vision will pick up the hand movements.
 Avoid the tendency to focus only on the signer’s hand.

 The boy in the circle is signing the number three.
 These specific fingers always represent “three” in ASL.
-Holding up your last three fingers would be the number nine.
-Holding up your three middle fingers is the number six.
+Holding up your last three fingers would be the number nine, and holding up your three middle fingers would be the number six.

 This signer’s space is the stage where ASL comes alive.
 Tell a story, share an experience, discuss philosophy, literature, football, cars, or summer vacations.
 Sign language can convey anything a spoken language does.